dleuck/FiveX5/README.md

-# FiveX5
+# 5x5 Emoji Password Standard & Library

-FiveX5 is a library for managing emoji passwords.
+5x5 (also written FiveX5) is a library for managing emoji passwords.
 It is designed to make it easy for people of all ages to create passwords that they can easily memorize.
 FiveX5 uses a set of 25 standard emojis that represent characters in a rad 25 password string.
 Each character has an emoji, index (0-24), ascii equivalent and name.

 The 5x5 emoji set is: